Credit card product change: What is it, and is it worth it?

 How to request a credit card product change

-Each credit card issuer has its own requirements when it comes to product changes.
+Each credit card issuer has its own requirements when making product changes.
 In some cases, if you’re eligible for an upgrade, your card issuer may reach out to you.
+In other cases, you may need to contact your credit card issuer.

 A product change generally doesn’t affect your credit scores.